semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 sudo ./install.sh
 ```

-The script asks for your Semaphore organization name, the [agent type registration token][agent tokens] and the Linux user used to run the service and does the following:
+The script asks for your Semaphore organization name, the [agent type registration token][agent tokens], and the Linux user used to run the service, and does the following:

 - downloads and installs the [Semaphore toolbox][toolbox]
 - creates a systemd service for the agent
-- creates an initial `config.yaml` file in the installation directory for you to manage the [agent configuration][agent-configuration]
+- creates an initial `config.yaml` file in the installation directory for you to manage [agent configuration][agent-configuration]

 Note that any changes in the agent configuration file require a restart of the systemd service.